RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 Let’s get started.

-## Configure a Component with it's Sonarcloud project key
+## Configure a Component with its Sonarcloud project key

 1. First identify the project key for the catalog Component.
 You can find this in the SonarCloud dashboard.
 Find the project, click Administration -> Update key and copy the "Project Key"